Pooh1223/Comic-Fuz-Crawler/README.md

 - [ ] Allow download any manga with specific url
 - [ ] Add more processing explanation
 - [ ] Allow user choose their own download path
+- [ ] Allow user open it without check what happen at Jupyter Notebook (Maybe pack it into exe)

 ## Dependency